Frequently Asked Questions

 What fees do KDW charge?

 We provide you with an initial no obligation consultation.
-KD Wright Financial Services Limited will bear the cost of this initial meeting.
+KDW Financial Planning will bear the cost of this initial meeting.
 This helps us to understand your financial objectives and will confirm how we can support you in working towards these.
-We will also discuss the cost, and levels, of our services both initially and throughout our relationship with you
+We will also discuss the cost and levels of our services both initially and throughout our relationship with you.

-With regards to investments - You will pay for our services on the basis of an adviser charge.
-This charge is based on a percentage of the amount you invest.
+With regards to investments, you will pay for our services on the basis of an adviser charge.
+This charge is based on a percentage of the amount you invest or a fixed fee.
 We will discuss your payment options with you and answer any questions you have.
 We will not charge you until we have agreed with you how we are to be paid.

 What does your on-going service include?